JackLeserman/a1-JackLeserman/README.md

 https://a1-jackleserman.glitch.me/

-This project shows an intro to web design, including HTML tags, CSS customization, and JavaScript animations
+This project shows an intro to web design, including HTML tags, CSS customization, and JavaScript animations.
+I tried to utilize as many elements as I could to become familiar with them, especially those I havent worked with before.

 ## Technical Achievements
 - **Experimented With HTML Tags**: Utilized underlines, headings, paragraphs, breaks, labels/dropdowns, images, buttons and tables.
+I picked these to try new tags, and practice tags that require mutltiple elements (i.e. table).
 - **Styled Page with CSS**: Added rules for the body, headings 1-3, paragraph, buttons, images, labels, and selection.
-- Added a Simple JavaScript Animation**: Used JavaScript to create a moving box located at the bottom of the page.
+- **Added a Simple JavaScript Animation**: Used JavaScript to create a moving box located at the bottom of the page.
 Animation is triggered by a button.
+This uses a setInterval() to update the animation and move the block.

 ### Design Achievements